yzhu-ub/sphexa-doc/docs/source/user_documentation/utilities.rst

     Only the propagators with visualization infrastructure integrated, i.e. `insituvis_ve` and `insituvis`, can be executed with in-situ data analysis pipeline.

-When submitting a simulation job for visualization, please note the possible fields to be exported.
-They should be specified with flag `-v`.
+When submitting a simulation job for in-situ visualization, please ensure to specify the fields being used during visualization using the -v flag.

 Examples